buddhist-uni/buddhist-uni.github.io/_content/articles/conversation-with-robbers_reeder-matthew-c.md

 > The interrogation of this group of robbers yielded such a wealth of information about bandit practices that Damrong concluded that it ought to be written down and distributed to the kingdom’s administrators so that they would be better informed in dealing with rural crime.

-A Thai prince's manual on how crime worked in rural Thailand, written in an elevated question-and-answer style no doubt informed by the Theravāda exegetical tradition.
+A Thai prince's manual on how crime worked in rural Thailand, written in an elevated question-and-answer style no doubt inspired by the Theravāda exegetical tradition.